 Internet Web Hosting Scams and Ripoffs

-Free Web Space
+Free Web Space Scam

 Most ISPs (Internet Service Providers) will provide free web space to their e-mail clients with usually 5 or 10 MB of web space.
-If you just want a small personal page or business web site that doesn't change much with very few images or products and you don't intend to have people pay for your products with their credit cards online then this may work for you.
+If you just want a small personal page or business web site that doesn't change much with very few images or products and you don't intend to have people pay for your products with their credit cards online, then this may work for you.
 However if you are starting a small business and want your business to grow then this will not be a good option for the following reasons.

 • Reliable server to prevent frequent down time.